 Entry and exit will be logged by signing in/out register and controlled by the Berth Security Guard.
+PPE can be stored at the security gatehouse for use on return to the vessel.

 Shore leave will not be granted to crew within 3 hours of departure time.